-Order your Sunpass Mini or Portable transponder for delivery today, and your transponder will usually arrive within seven days*.
-Orders will be processed by TurnpikeInfo.com: The Turnpike Authority®.
-Each transponder is mailed with USPS delivery confirmation and tracking.
+Order your Sunpass for delivery today, and your sticker or transponder will usually arrive within a week.
+Orders will be processed by the Florida Department of Transportation.

 The SunPass comes in three types of transponders: a full-size transponder that sticks to your car window using suction cups, and a SunPass Mini sticker, which is usually meant to remain in one car only or be temporary.

 The third type is designed for large commercial trucks and tractor-trailers.
 This type attaches to the front license plate or to the roof of the vehicle.

 Commerical users must download and submit the Commercial SunPass Application to get commercial accounts.
 These applications will be handled by Florida's Turnpike Enterprise, but you may get the download here.

 The SunPass Personal Prepaid account is for personal, non-commercial users who have privately-owned cars, trucks, motorcycles or the like.
 Generally, SunPass Personal Prepaid accounts have ten (10) transponders or less, whether portable or sticker-type transponders.

 Once you acquire your first SunPass, activation will require a $10 minimum toll deposit for the sticker account, and a $25 minimum toll deposit for the portable unit.

 The SunPass Commercial Prepaid account is for commercial business or companies.
 A Federal Employer Identification number (FEIN) is required to open a Commercial Prepaid account.